Mansi111000/Real_Estate_Price_Prediction_ML/README.md

-# 🏡 Real Estate Price Prediction using Machine Learning
+# 🏡 Real Estate Price Prediction using Machine Learning (Deployed on AWS EC2)

 This repository contains a **Machine Learning model** that predicts real estate prices based on various property features such as location, size, and amenities.
 The project includes **data preprocessing, feature engineering, model training, and evaluation** to ensure an accurate and reliable price prediction model.
+It is also **deployed on an AWS EC2 Ubuntu instance**, accessible via public DNS.

 ---